Umberto II of Italy: Early life

 Umberto was born at the Castle of Racconigi in Piedmont.
 He was the third child and the only son of King Victor Emmanuel III of Italy and his wife, Jelena of Montenegro.
-As such, he became heir apparent upon his birth since the Italian throne was limited to male descendants.
-Umberto was given the formal military education of a Savoyard prince.
-During the crisis of May 1915, when Victor Emmanuel III decided to break the terms of the Triple Alliance by declaring war on the Austro-Hungarian Empire, he found himself in a quandary as the Italian Parliament was against declaring war; several times, the king discussed abdication with the throne to pass to The 2nd Duke of Aosta instead of Umberto.
+As such, he was heir apparent from birth since the Italian throne was limited to male descendants.
+He was accorded the title Prince of Piedmont, which the Royal Decree formalised on 29 September 1904.

+During the crisis of May 1915, when Victor Emmanuel III decided to break the terms of the Triple Alliance by declaring war on the Austro-Hungarian Empire, he found himself in a quandary as the Italian Parliament was against declaring war; several times, the king discussed abdication, with the throne to pass to the 2nd Duke of Aosta instead of Umberto.
 The British historian Denis Mack Smith wrote that it is not entirely clear why Victor Emmanuel was prepared to sacrifice his 10-year-old son's right to succeed to the throne in favour of the Duke of Aosta.

 Umberto was brought up in an authoritarian and militaristic household and was expected to "show an exaggerated deference to his father"; both in private and public, Umberto always had to get down on his knees and kiss his father's hand before being allowed to speak, even as an adult, and he was expected to stand to attention and salute whenever his father entered a room.
-Like the other Savoyard princes before him, Umberto received a military education that was notably short on politics; Savoyard monarchs customarily excluded politics from their heirs' education with the expectation that they would learn about the art of politics when they inherited the throne.
+Umberto was given the formal military education of a Savoyard prince and like the other Savoyard princes before him, Umberto received an education that was notably short on politics; Savoyard monarchs customarily excluded politics from their heirs' education with the expectation that they would learn about the art of politics when they inherited the throne.

 Umberto was the first cousin of King Alexander I of Yugoslavia.
-He was accorded the title Prince of Piedmont, which Royal Decree formalised on 29 September.
-In a 1959 interview, Umberto told the Italian newspaper La Settimana Incom Illustrata that in 1922 his father had felt that appointing Benito Mussolini as Prime Minister was a "justifiable risk".
+In a 1959 interview, Umberto told the Italian newspaper La Settimana Incom Illustrata that in 1922 his father had felt that appointing Benito Mussolini as prime minister was a "justifiable risk".

 Career as Prince of Piedmont

 State visit to South America, 1924

 As Prince of Piedmont, Umberto visited South America, between July and September 1924.
 With his preceptor, Bonaldi, he went to Brazil, Uruguay, Argentina and Chile.
 This trip was part of the political plan of Fascism to link the Italian people living outside of Italy with their mother country and the interests of the regime.
 In Brazil, visits were scheduled to the national capital Rio de Janeiro and the State of São Paulo, where the largest Italian colony in the country lived.
 However, a major rebellion broke out on 5 July 1924, when Umberto had already departed from Europe, imposing a change in the Royal tour.
-The prince had to stop in Salvador, capital of Bahia, to supply the ships, going directly to the other countries of South America.
+The prince had to stop in Salvador, the capital of Bahia, to supply the ships, going directly to the other countries of South America.
 On his return, Umberto could only be received in Salvador again.
 Governor Góis Calmon, the Italian colony and other entities warmly welcomed the heir to the Italian Throne.